 During World War II, Shiba Inus nearly became extinct due to a distemper epidemic coupled with a food shortage.
 There were three surviving bloodlines that were used to keep the breed alive; all Shiba Inus are descended from one of these bloodlines.

 Shiba Inus are affectionate, active, and vocal dogs.
-While they can be stubborn and hard-headed, they are also very loyal and caring and can make a good family dog.
+While they can be stubborn and hard-headed, they are also very loyal and caring, and can make a good family dog.

 Evolution And History

 The Shiba Inu is a very old breed and can trace its ancestors back to 7,000 BCE.
-Remains of dogs resembling the size of the Shiba were found in areas of Japan that were lived in by the Jomon people from 14,500 BCE to 300 CE.
+Remains of dogs resembling the size of the Shiba were found in areas of Japan that were inhabited by the Jomon people from 14,500 BCE to 300 CE.
 The Shiba Inu of today is most likely a result of being crossed with dogs of the Jomon people and dogs that new immigrants brought to Japan.
 It is still one of the most popular breeds in Japan.

 3 Pros And Cons Of Owning A Shiba Inu

-Good family dog: As long as they are properly trained and socialized, Shiba Inus can be a good hunting dog. | Stubborn |
+| Good family dog: As long as they are properly trained and socialized, Shiba Inus can be a good hunting dog. | Stubborn: These dogs can be quite stubborn when learning new commands and need an experienced trainer. |

-Attractive: A Shiba Inu is an attractive-looking dog with a mix of sesame, black, white, red, and tan colors in their coat. | Heavy shedders: Shiba Inus can shed a lot of hair during their shedding seasons.
+| Attractive: A Shiba Inu is an attractive-looking dog with a mix of sesame, black, white, red, and tan colors in their coat. | Heavy shedders: Shiba Inus can shed a lot of hair during their shedding seasons.
 You’ll need to stay on top of brushing them regularly to prevent hair from getting left all over your home. |

-Playful: Shiba Inus are active dogs who enjoy playing with their family members. | Vocal: Shiba Inus may bark more than other dog breeds. |
+| Playful: Shiba Inus are active dogs who enjoy playing with their family members. | Vocal: Shiba Inus may bark more than other dog breeds. |

 Shiba Inus may be one of the most vocal dog breeds.